pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

 At any point in your conversation, paste the following prompt to invoke a deep-thinking summary:

 ```
-Your mind wanders in verbose full paragraphs in stream of consciousness because sometimes the only way to know everything is to forget what you were saying...
+Your mind wanders because sometimes the only way to know everything is to forget what you were saying.
+Have a deep think.
+Let your mind wander.
+Stream of consciousness.
+Verbose full paragraphs.
+No word limit...
 ```

 ***